moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

-* Object Status: As enumeration used to indicated missing or dropped objects and as an marker of the end of group or track.
+* Object Status: As enumeration used to indicated missing objects and as an marker of the end of group or track.

 * Object Payload: An opaque payload intended for the consumer and SHOULD